 6.2 The Evolution of Popular Music

-In the late 19th century, the United States strengthened its lax copyright laws, which provided an opportunity for composers, singers, and publishers to work together to earn money by producing as much music as possible.
+In the late 19th century, the United States strengthened its lax copyright laws, which provided an opportunity for composers, singers, and publishers to collaborate and earn money by producing a large volume of music.
 Numerous publishers began to emerge in an area of New York that became known as Tin Pan Alley.
 Allegedly named because the cacophony of many pianos played simultaneously in the publishers’ demo rooms sounded like people pounding on tin pans, Tin Pan Alley soon became a prolific source of popular music, with its publishers mass-producing sheet music to satisfy the demands of a growing middle class.
 Whereas audiences exalted classical artists for their individuality and expected them to differ stylistically from other classical artists, popular artists garnered acclaim for conforming to the tastes of their intended audience.
 Popular genres expanded from opera to include vaudeville—a form of variety entertainment containing short acts featuring singers, dancers, magicians, and comedians that opened new doors for publishers to sell songs popularized by the live shows—and ragtime, a style of piano music characterized by a syncopated melody.

-The Tin Pan Alley tradition of song publishing continued throughout the first half of the 20th century with the show tunes and soothing ballads of Irving Berlin, Cole Porter, and George Gershwin, and songwriting teams of the early 1950s, such as Jerry Leiber and Mike Stoller.
+The Tin Pan Alley tradition of song publishing continued throughout the first half of the 20th century, with the show tunes and soothing ballads of Irving Berlin, Cole Porter, and George Gershwin, as well as the songwriting teams of the early 1950s, such as Jerry Leiber and Mike Stoller.
 By hiring songwriters to compose music based on public demand and mainstream tastes, the Tin Pan Alley publishers introduced the concept of popular music as we know it.

 The Roaring 1920s: Radio versus Records